Interviewing JET Blogs JET Living JET Stories

 Everything was good, right?

-Honestly, you will never know what you did wrong or right after your interview.
+You will never know what you did wrong or right after your interview.
 JET will never tell you.

 Now, everything is out of your control after the interview.